 Central Film School is pleased to reward academic excellence.

-The Bertha Foundation Award, which is one of the 5 partial Merit Scholarships, is reserved for those applying to the MA Social Impact Documentary Filmmaking.
+The Bertha Foundation Award, which is one of the 5 partial Merit Scholarships, is reserved for those applying to the MA Filmmaking with a specialism in Factual.

 Please note that these scholarships cannot be combined with any other the Central Film School scholarship or promotion.
 The deadline for the Merit Scholarship application for the Autumn intake is April each year.